uber-go/fx/core/config/README.md

 ## Value

-`Value` is the return type of every configuration providers' `GetValue(key string)` method.
+`Value` is the return type of every configuration providers' `Get(key string)` method.
 Under the hood, we use the empty interface (`interface{}`) since we don't necessarily know the structure of your configuration ahead of time.